View Portfolio

 This is a day that new vows have been made.
 Consider making your own commitment to help support those vows you just witnessed.
 You are, in a sense, a spokesperson for the crowd who has come to give witness to this wedding.
 It would be ok to speak appropriately on their behalf.
 It could be as simple as “Everyone in this room is here to celebrate with you, to witness this commitment you’re making, and we are here to stand with you in these vows you’ve taken today and to help you when you need it.”

 The goal of this blog post is not to ruin all your plans for a toast, or to convince you not to make a toast.
 You’ve got this.
 Just remember, say nice things, keep it short, and keep the focus on the couple.
 If you do this, the audience will LOVE you, the bride and groom will be encouraged and thankful, and people like me will have 500% more content to put into their clients’ wedding videos!
 So go out there and propose the best toast this romance-obsessed world has ever seen.
+Do you have more ideas for how to write a wedding speech or toast?
+Let us know!

 One last question – can I propose an impromptu toast?

 People have varying opinions on this.
-Some wedding parties may actually be cool with this (you just need to know your bride and groom) – just be aware that 95% of the room will become VERY uncomfortable, tense, and a bit worried if someone stands up at a wedding reception and says “Actually I’d like to say something real quick”.
+Some wedding parties may actually be cool with this (you just need to know your bride and groom).
+Be aware that 95% of the room will become VERY uncomfortable, tense, and a bit worried if someone stands up at a wedding reception and says “Actually I’d like to say something real quick”.
 (The father of the bride may also legitimately contemplate charging and tackling you).
 Not to mention, depending on the DJ, they may be very protective of the microphone anyway.
 If you do decide to do this, be sure that you truly do make it very quick, and that you only say real, meaningful, and nice things that are focused solely on the married couple together.
-And, as stated above, DEFINITELY don’t do this if you’re drunk.
-Also, note the point above that it’s traditionally considered very rude not to allow the hosts (i.e. bride’s parents) the opportunity to make the first address to those in attendance.
-So IF the family is cool with this and IF you only have nice things to say, you should at least wait until after the hosts have spoken.

 You May Also Enjoy